SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Partner_Program.md

 There's no underestimating [the role of DataMiner](#the-role-of-dataminer) and [the role of our partners](#your-role-as-our-partner) in this changing world with its constantly evolving market landscape.

 > [!TIP]
-> For more information on the DataMiner Partner Program, see [www.skyline.be](https://skyline.be/partner).
+> For more information on the DataMiner Partner Program, see [Grow faster as a DataMiner Partner](https://skyline.be/partner).

 ## The role of DataMiner